WarMachine0502/write-ups-ctfs/PicoCTF/picoctf-writeup.md

 We have got an encrypted ciphertext ``UFJKXQZQUNB``, a key ``SOLVECRYPTO`` along with a table, which is just a classic example of a Vigenère Cipher.

 ![screenshot of table](https://lh3.googleusercontent.com/spMQS464g6e_qBNOPrTUgcoQCCnOqYT-r5WdOCYxi3CiN9KRTJW-N_n4GUIpIveHxXA=w2400)
-We can use any [online cipher](https://www.dcode.fr/vigenere-cipher) to decrypt and obtain the flag.
+We can use any [online Vigenère Cipher](https://www.dcode.fr/vigenere-cipher) to decrypt and obtain the flag.

 >> flag: picoCTF{CRYPTOISFUN}